gregwinther/FYS3150-ComputationalPhysics/Project2/README.md

-## Project 2 - Computational Physics
+# Project 2 - Computational Physics
-# Solving the Schrödinger equation for two electron in a harmonic oscillator well
+## Solving the Schrödinger equation for two electronss in a harmonic oscillator well

 The armadillo library must be included in compilation.
 Example: `g++ main.cpp -o schrodinger.x -larmadillo`.